Lawrencium77/Obsidian-Notes/README.md

 Outside of work hours, I enjoy reading about a variety of CS and ML topics.
 I use Obsidian to make notes on what I find.

 This repo is a public copy of my private notes.
 They are not intended to be blog-post quality.
 I cannot guarantee their correctness.
-And the notes I've made more recently are no-doubt more interesting & technical than those I made 2 years ago.
+The notes I've made more recently are no-doubt more interesting & technical than those I made 2 years ago.

 Nonetheless, I hope that making these notes public can: